Antenna (radio)

-An antenna is an array of conductors (elements), electrically connected to the receiver or transmitter.
-Antennas can be designed to transmit and receive radio waves in all horizontal directions equally (omnidirectional antennas), or preferentially in a particular direction (directional, or high-gain, or “beam” antennas).
+An antenna is an array of conductor segments (elements), electrically connected to the receiver or transmitter.
+Antennas can be designed to transmit and receive radio waves in all horizontal directions equally (omnidirectional antennas), or preferentially in a particular direction (directional, or high-gain, or "beam" antennas).
 An antenna may include components not connected to the transmitter, parabolic reflectors, horns, or parasitic elements, which serve to direct the radio waves into a beam or other desired radiation pattern.
 Strong directivity and good efficiency when transmitting are hard to achieve with antennas with dimensions that are much smaller than a half wavelength.

-The first antennas were built in 1888 by German physicist Heinrich Hertz in his pioneering experiments to prove the existence of waves predicted by the electromagnetic theory of James Clerk Maxwell.
+The first antennas were built in 1886 by German physicist Heinrich Hertz in his pioneering experiments to prove the existence of electromagnetic waves predicted by the 1867 electromagnetic theory of James Clerk Maxwell.
 Hertz placed dipole antennas at the focal point of parabolic reflectors for both transmitting and receiving.
-Starting in 1895, Guglielmo Marconi began development of antennas practical for long-distance, wireless telegraphy, for which he received a Nobel Prize.
+Starting in 1895, Guglielmo Marconi began development of antennas practical for long-distance wireless telegraphy and opened a factory in Chelmsford, England, to manufacture his invention in 1898.

 Terminology

 The words antenna and aerial are used interchangeably.
-Occasionally the equivalent term “aerial” is used to specifically mean an elevated horizontal wire antenna.
+Occasionally the equivalent term "aerial" is used to specifically mean an elevated horizontal wire antenna.
 The origin of the word antenna relative to wireless apparatus is attributed to Italian radio pioneer Guglielmo Marconi.
 In the summer of 1895, Marconi began testing his wireless system outdoors on his father's estate near Bologna and soon began to experiment with long wire "aerials" suspended from a pole.
 In Italian a tent pole is known as l'antenna centrale, and the pole with the wire was simply called l'antenna.
-Until then wireless radiating transmitting and receiving elements were known simply as “terminals”.
+Until then wireless radiating transmitting and receiving elements were known simply as "terminals".
 Because of his prominence, Marconi's use of the word antenna spread among wireless researchers and enthusiasts, and later to the general public.

 Antenna may refer broadly to an entire assembly including support structure, enclosure (if any), etc., in addition to the actual RF current-carrying components.
 A receiving antenna may include not only the passive metal receiving elements, but also an integrated preamplifier or mixer, especially at and above microwave frequencies.